quarkslab/irma/brain/overview.rst

 * a RabbitMQ server used by Celery as a backend and as a broker for task queues and job queues used to schedule tasks for
   **Probes** (for scan jobs) and the **Frontend** (for scan results).
-* a FTP server with TLS enabled where files to be scanned are uploaded by **Frontends** and downloaded by **Probes**,
+* an SFTP server where files to be scanned are uploaded by **Frontends** and downloaded by **Probes**,